Watershed health — Coastal Region update

 Regional summary

-• B-IBI habitat condition scores were consistent in the Coastal Region, with fewer than one third of streams classified as being in poor biological condition.
+• Benthic Index of Biotic Integrity habitat condition scores were consistent in the Coastal Region, with fewer than one third of streams classified as being in poor biological condition.

-• The most prevalent stressors for streams in the Coastal Region were poor relative bed stability, low dissolved oxygen, elevated sand/fines, and elevated nitrogen concentrations.
+• The most prevalent indicators for streams in the Coastal Region were poor relative bed stability, low dissolved oxygen, elevated sand/fines, and elevated nitrogen concentrations.

 Biological condition

-We used B-IBI ratings from 2010 and 2014 to obtain the percentage of stream kilometers in good, fair, and poor conditions for the Coastal Region.
-Error bars represent 95% confidence intervals.
+We used B-IBI ratings from 2010, 2014, and 2022 to obtain the percentage of stream kilometers in good, fair, and poor conditions for the Coastal Region.
+Error bars represent 95% confidence.

-To interact with this graph to learn more about these stressors, hold your mouse over each bar.
+To interact with this graph to learn more about these indicators, hold your mouse over each bar.

-This interactive graph shows the percentage of stream kilometers assessed with poor physiochemical conditions in the Coastal Region for 2010 and 2014.
+This interactive graph shows the percentage of stream kilometers assessed with poor physiochemical conditions in the Coastal Region for 2010, 2014, and 2022.
 The x-axis represents the percentage of river extent in poor condition.
-Error bars show 95% confidence intervals.
+Error bars show 95% confidence.

 Flip through our field photos!